scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 Imagine you have an internal library (e.g., auth-handling, specific DB-connector, peculiar API) used by your existing Scala 2 services that will also be used by Scala 3 services.
 If your library on Scala 2 uses the `ducks` library and your Scala 3 application uses `ducks` as well, you get two conflicting versions `ducks_2.13` and `ducks_3`.

-To solve this, you can cross-publish your library to both versions by adding one line to your build:
+To solve this, with sbt, you can cross-publish your library to both versions by adding one line to your build:

 ```scala
 + crossScalaVersions := List("2.13.12", "3.3.1")